Hardness of Dynamic Core and Truss Decompositions: Preliminaries

 \section{Preliminaries}

 We use~$G = (V(G), E(G))$ to denote a graph, and~$uv$ to denote an edge~$\{u, v\} \in E(G)$.
-The number of edges incident to a vertex is its \deff{degree}.
-For directed graphs (digraphs), each vertex has both an \deff{in-degree} and an \deff{out-degree}, for incoming and outgoing arcs, respectively.
-When the (di)graph is clear from the context, we use~$n$ and~$m$ for its number of vertices and edges (arcs) respectively.
+The number of edges incident to a vertex is its~\deff{degree}.
+For directed graphs (digraphs), each vertex has both an~\deff{in-degree} and an~\deff{out-degree}, for incoming and outgoing arcs, respectively.
+When the (di)graph is clear from the context, we use~$n$ and~$m$ for its number of vertices and edges (arcs), respectively.
 For complexity functions, we assume~$m = \Omega(n)$.

-{\bf Core decomposition problems.} A~\deff{\kcore} of a graph~$G$ is a maximal subgraph of~$G$ with minimum degree at least~$k$.
-The~\kcore is unique, otherwise the union of two~\kcores would be a larger \kcore.
-The~\deff{core value} of a vertex~$u$, denoted as~$K_u$, is the largest~$k$ for which~$u$ is contained in the~\kcore.
-The \deff{core decomposition problem} is the task of determining~$K_u$ for each vertex~$u$, and it can be solved in~$\Oh(m)$ time~\cite{batagelj_m_2003} by repeatedly removing a lowest degree vertex.
+\subparagraph*{Core decomposition problems.} A~\deff{\kcore} of a graph~$G$ is a maximal subgraph of~$G$ with minimum degree at least~$k$.
+The~\kcore is unique, otherwise the union of two~\kcores would be a larger~\kcore.
+The~\deff{core value} of a vertex~$u$, denoted as~$K_u$, is the largest~$k$ for which~$u$ is contained in the~\kcore. \Cref{fig:kcore} shows an example of the cores of a graph.
+The~\deff{core decomposition problem} is the task of determining~$K_u$ for each vertex~$u$, and it can be solved in~$\Oh(m)$ time~\cite{batagelj_m_2003} by repeatedly removing a lowest degree vertex.

-{\bf Dynamic graph problems.} In a \deff{dynamic graph problem}, we are given a graph subject to edge insertions/deletions, and we have to answer queries about the current state of the graph.
-We are interested in \deff{partially} and \deff{fully dynamic} variants of the problems.
-Partially dynamic variants might be \deff{incremental} (insertions-only) or \deff{decremental} (deletions-only), while fully dynamic allow both insertions and deletions.
+\subparagraph*{Dynamic graph problems.} In a~\deff{dynamic graph problem}, we are given a graph subject to edge insertions/deletions, and we have to answer queries about the current state of the graph.
+We are interested in~\deff{partially} and~\deff{fully dynamic} variants of the problems.
+Partially dynamic variants might be~\deff{incremental} (insertions-only) or~\deff{decremental} (deletions-only), while fully dynamic variants allow both insertions and deletions.
 The following is a dynamic version of the core decomposition problem:

-\begin{problemStatement}{\CoreValue} Given a graph, process a series of edge insertions/ deletions, and queries: Given a vertex~$u$, what is the value of~$K_u$? \end{problemStatement}
+\begin{problemStatement}{\CoreValue} Given a graph, process a series of edge insertions/deletions, and queries: Given a vertex~$u$, what is the value of~$K_u$? \end{problemStatement}

-The running time of a dynamic graph algorithm is~$\dynTime{p(n, m)}{u(n, m)}{q(n, m)}$ if~$p(n, m)$ is the time the algorithm takes preprocessing the graph before receiving any updates or queries,~$u(n, m)$ is the time per update, and~$q(n, m)$ is the time per query.
+The running time of a dynamic graph algorithm is~$\dynTime{p(n, m)}{u(n, m)}{q(n, m)}$ if~$p(n, m)$ is the time the algorithm takes preprocessing a graph on~$n$ vertices and~$m$ edges before receiving any updates or queries,~$u(n, m)$ is the time per update, and~$q(n, m)$ is the time per query.